-- 24. The Headteacher will accept responsibility in principle for members of school staff giving or supervising a student taking prescribed medication during the day, where those members of staff have volunteered to do so. - 25.
-Any parent/carer requesting the administration of medication will be given a copy of this policy. - Prescribed medication will be accepted and administered in the establishment. - Non-prescribed medication will only be accepted and administered in the following circumstances: regular headaches, hay fever, colds, mentrual pain, toothache, during residentials at the Headteacher's discretion. - 26.
-Prior written parental consent is required before any medication can be administered. - Only reasonable quantities of medication will be accepted (no more than one week's supply). - 28.
-Each item of medication should be delivered in its original dispensed container and handed directly to the Headteacher or Mrs Heath authorised by the Headteacher. - 29.
-Each item of medication should be clearly labelled with the following information: - Student's name - Name of medication - Dosage - Frequency of dosage - Date of dispensing - Storage requirements (if important) - Expiry date (if available) - 30.
-The school will not accept items of medication which are in unlabelled containers or not in their original container. - 31.
-Unless otherwise indicated, all medication to be administered in the school will be kept in the locked cupboard outside the kitchen or in the school kitchen fridge. - 32.
+- 24. Mrs Christopher will accept responsibility in principle for members of school staff giving or supervising a student taking prescribed medication during the day, where those members of staff have volunteered to do so. - 25.
+Any parent/carer requesting the administration of medication will be given a copy of this policy.

+- Prescribed medication will be accepted and administered only with written permission in the establishment - Non-prescription medication will only be accepted and administered in the following circumstances: when a young person has regular headaches, menstrual pain, attending residential trips, travelling, toothache, at head teacher's discretion, under the Minor Ailments Scheme run by the NHS.

+- 27. Prior written parental consent is required before any medication can be administered. - 28.
+Only reasonable quantities of medication will be accepted (no more than one week's supply). - 29.
+Each item of medication should be delivered in its original dispensed container and handed directly to the Headteacher or Mrs J Heath authorised by the Headteacher. - 30.
+Each item of medication should be clearly labelled with the following information: - Student's name - Name of medication - Dosage - Frequency of dosage - Date of dispensing - Storage requirements (if important) - Expiry date (if available) - 31.
+The school will not accept items of medication which are in unlabelled containers or not in their original container. - 32.
+Unless otherwise indicated, all medication to be administered in the school will be kept in the kitchen or staff room fridge. - 33.
 Staff administering medicines will record and sign each time a medicine is administered.
-Written records of all medication administered to every pupil will be held by the school in a secure location and may be made available to parents on request. - 33.
-If a pupil refuses their medication, staff will record this, report to parents as soon as possible and follow the protocol laid down in the IHCP.

-- 34. If the school fails to administer an agreed medication, Paula Fearn will check the IHCP to establish and take any required action, ensure that it is recorded, and that parents are informed. - 35.
-Where it is appropriate to do so, students will be encouraged to administer their own medication - if necessary, under staff supervision.
+Written records of all medication administered to every pupil will be held by the school in a secure location and may be made available to parents on request. - 34.
+If a pupil refuses their medication, staff will record this, report to parents as soon as possible and follow the protocol laid down in the IHCP. - 35.
+If the school fails to administer an agreed medication, Mrs Christopher will check the IHCP to establish and take any required action, ensure that it is recorded, and that parents are informed. - 36.
+Where it is appropriate to do so, students will be encouraged to administer their own medication if necessary, under staff supervision.
 Parents/carers will be asked to confirm in writing if they wish their student to carry their medication with them.
 In the event of a drug which is prescribed but not emergency medicine such as Methylphenidate (Ritalin), students may not be allowed to carry these.
-Any such arrangements must be detailed in the IHCP, action to be taken if another child takes the medication. - 36.
-It is the responsibility of parents/carers to notify the school if there is a change in medication, a change in dosage requirements, or the discontinuation of a student's need for medication. - 37.
-Staff who volunteer to assist in the administration of invasive medication will receive appropriate training/guidance through arrangements made with the school's Nurse Service and/or specialist teams such as the paediatric diabetic team; community asthma team; CAMHS etc. In pre-school settings arrangements will be made through Primary Care Health Visitors. - 38.
-The school will make every effort to continue the administration of medication to a student whilst on activities away from the premises.
+Any such arrangements must be detailed in the IHCP, including the action to be taken if another child takes the medication. - 37.
+It is the responsibility of parents/carers to notify the school if there is a change in medication, a change in dosage requirements, or the discontinuation of a student's need for medication. - 38.
+Staff who volunteer to assist in the administration of invasive medication will receive appropriate training/guidance through arrangements made with the school's Nurse Service and/or specialist teams such as the paediatric diabetic team; community asthma team; CAMHS etc. In pre-school settings arrangements will be made through Primary Care Health Visitors.

+39. The school will make every effort to continue the administration of medication to a student whilst on activities away from the premises.